nvhieu1978/plutus-pioneer-program/docs/week2.rst

       mkValidator :: Data -> Data -> Data -> ()
       mkValidator _ _ _ = ()

 You will see this often in Plutus scripts, and it is usually an indication that a function is meant to be used within a validation script.
-All the functions on which the Validator depends must be inlinable.
+All the functions on which the validator depends must be inlinable.

-Let's go back to the REPL and take a look at the Validator.
+Let's go back to the REPL and take a look at the validator.

 .. code:: haskell